Fighting Vipers: Characters

 Despite only being a 17-year-old high school student, Bahn is a powerful and imposing fighter in a long coat and hat.
-Hailing from Nishino Town, Japan and declared himself as Genghis Bahn III, he has come overseas to find and fight his father, whom he has never met and abandoned him and his mother when he was a boy.
+Hailing from Nishino Town, Japan and declared himself as Genghis Bahn III, he has come overseas to find and take revenge against his father, whom he has never met and abandoned him and his mother when he was a boy.
+In Fighting Vipers 2, Bahn is still searching for his father, but returns to Armstone City after learning of B.M. still being in control of the mayoralty of Armstone City and the 'Viper Hunt' that he has organized, and fights once against to settle the score with the evil mayor.

 Voiced by Sega designer Kazunori Oh in the first two main games, and Hiroki Takahashi in Project X Zone.